ssloy/penny/README.md

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/proximity-sensor2.gif)

-For a more distant obstacles the LEDs will be less bright.
+For more distant obstacles the LEDs will be less bright.

 If you fail to assemble the proximity sensor, or simply dislike it, there are plenty of options: